mwmbl/front-end-original/README.md

-# mwmbl-vanilla
+# Mwmbl front-end

-A front-end for the MWMBL search engine written in Vanilla JavaScript.
+A front-end for the mwmbl search engine written in Vanilla JavaScript.

 ## Local Development